opentensor/developer-docs/docs/tools.md

 ---
-title: "Bittensor tooling overiew"
+title: "Bittensor tools"
 ---

-# Bittensor tooling overiew
+# Bittensor tools

 Bittensor provides several tools to help developers, miners, and validators interact with the network and its features.
 Below is a quick overview of the core Bittensor tools, followed by links for further reading.